The tears in the embrace of Willian and his father Severino, on his return to the beloved Corinthians - Prisma

 The image was too simple, in this wild capitalist world.

-All the money that Corinthians will have to move, R$ 1.5 million per month, until the end of 2023.
-The pounds sterling that Willian gave up until the end of 2022, R$ 1.3 million every 30 days.
+All the money that the Corinthians will have to move, R$1.5 million per month, by the end of 2023.
+The pounds sterling that Willian gave up by the end of 2022, R$1.3 million every 30 days.

 The move that the marketing board is making to try to find a company willing to pay at least part of the 33-year-old player’s millionaire salary.